shrddr/g2opy/README.md

 ```
 Tested under Ubuntu 16.04, Python 3.6+.

+### Windows

+Builds successfully with cmake-gui and MSVC 2017, follow this:

+* when specifying the generator in cmake-gui, pick x64 platform. consequently you also need python-x64.
+32bit target will require a 32bit compiler which has a 4Gb memory limit (see below)
+* latest eigen release will not work, use 3.3.4 instead
+* cholmod library
+    * option 1 - build without it (limited functionality) - just comment out lines 4,17 in python\CMakeLists.txt and lines 10,17 in python\core\blocksolver.h
+    * option 2 - build cholmod with vcpkg
+        * `set VCPKG_DEFAULT_TRIPLET=x64-windows`
+        * `vcpkg install suitesparse clapack openblas`
+        * when picking a generator for cmake, instead of "use default native compilers" select "specify toolchain file" - vcpkg\scripts\buildsystems\vcpkg.cmake
+        * untick BUILD_CSPARSE
+        * Configure, make sure cmake prints "Found CHOLMOD and its dependencies", then Generate
+    * option 3 - build cholmod manually - good luck and remember you will also need BLAS and LAPACK
+* compilation of bindings takes up to 8Gb of memory so 64-bit compiler is a must. build with `"c:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\amd64\MSBuild.exe" g2o.sln /property:Configuration=Release`
+* if using BLAS and LAPACK, also copy these dll's from bin\Release to python\Lib\site-packages

 ## Get Started
 The code snippets below show the core parts of BA and Pose Graph Optimization in a SLAM system.